tebibu12-lab/ETS1296-15/README.md

 This method checks if a string ends with a specified suffix and returns True or False.
 # str.replace()
 This method replaces all occurrences of a specified substring with another substring.
+# str.strip()
+Removes leading and trailing characters (whitespace by default) from the string.
+# str.lstrip()
+Removes leading characters (whitespace by default) from the string.
+# str.rstrip()
+Removes trailing characters (whitespace by default) from the string.